 Over the years of my life, I have professed several religious positions:

-- From birth to age 15: Christianity, no church affiliation, being taught religion by my Baptist mother. http://www.christianity.com/
+- From early childhood to age 15: Christianity, no church affiliation, being taught religion by my Baptist mother. http://www.christianity.com/

 - From age 15 to age 20: Evangelical Christianity, Southern Baptist church affiliation. http://www.sbc.net/ I deconverted as a college student after deciding that most of the claims of Christianity were lies.